 In order to compare different forms of capital or even to account for different components within a capital form it is necessary to measure capital stocks and flows by finding some common numeraire.
-Usually, money is used as the numeraire which means that the value of capital stocks and flows is addressed.
-The value of any capital stock depends on technological change.
-Technological change usually results in higher capital efficiency which leads to more capital services from the same capital stock (Pearce & Atkinson 1998, p.253).
+Usually, money is used as the numeraire which means that the value of capital stocks and flows is addressed (Pearce & Atkinson 1998, p.253).